breakthenet/HackMe-SQL-Injection-Challenges/README.md

 A Text-Based MMORPG Game based off Mccode Lite (GPL)

-Deploy to your own Heroku instance with this button below, then complete the challenge!
+Deploy to your own Heroku instance with this button below, then complete the challenges!

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)